 Hologram, the word has been derived from two Greek words, ‘holo’ means whole, and ‘gram’ means a message.
 It is one fine technology that promises us an incredible future.
 Hologram basically makes use of diffraction to generate a 3D impression of the image.
 Different versions of the image get diffracted and reach the lens from multiple sides, all together forming an interference pattern.
 This pattern is then made to fall on the holographic plate.
 Finally, providing us with a 3-Dimensional experience.

-Suppose, there is a room with no light source, plus the light from the door is forbidden to enter the room as it is closed.
-When someone opens the door partially you can observe that the light gushes inside with a bend across the edges and around the corners of the door.
+Suppose, there is a room with no light source, plus the light from the door is forbidden to enter the room as it is closed, and when someone opens the door partially, you can observe that the light gushes inside with a bend across the edges and around the corners of the door.
 The door acts as an obstacle in the path of light, therefore the light bends.
 This bending, undoubtedly, is known as diffraction.

-You must have seen this breath-taking view for at least once in your life.
-These magnificent looking rays are known as crepuscular rays or the god rays.
-When the light rays from the sun try to reach the ground but, are blocked by the clouds, the light waves get diffracted and deviated.
+You must have seen this breathtaking view for at least once in your life.
+These magnificent looking rays are known as crepuscular rays or God rays.
+When the light rays from the sun try to reach the ground but are blocked by the clouds, the light waves get diffracted and deviated.
 This deflection of light, due to the presence of a barrier in its normal pathway, is nothing but diffraction.
-Next time, you see such a stunning view share the reason behind it with your companions.
+The next time you see such a stunning view, you can share the reason behind it.

 In x-ray diffraction, the sample is kept in an instrument and is illuminated with x-rays.
 The x-ray tube and detector move in a synchronized motion, the observed signal is then recorded and studied.
 This phenomenon is most widely used in the determination of the distance between two consecutive atoms of an element.
-This happens to be really important in meteorological, pharmaceutical, chemical, and other related industries as whenever the researchers come across some unidentified elements they need to configure out the details about its structure, beginning with the alignment, distance, and other characteristics of its atoms.
+The process of X-Ray Diffraction is very important in meteorological, pharmaceutical, chemical, and other related industries as whenever the researchers come across some unidentified elements, they need to configure out the details about its structure, beginning with the alignment, distance, and other characteristics of its atoms.

-The water flowing through a river freely when confronts a small slit, tends to break its normal flow.
+The flowing water of a river when confronts a small slit, it tends to break its normal flow.
 The water waves undergo bends at the other side of the slit.
 This bending is yet another example of diffraction.